athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Quest for the Frozen Flame/Venexus's Wyrmling.md

     desc: "`pf2:1` Tail +13 (magical, reach 10 feet)\n__Damage__  2d8 + 5 bludgeoning"

   - name: "Breath Weapon"
-    desc: "`pf2:2` (arcane,cold) The wyrmling breathes a cloud of frost that deals 6d6 cold damage in a 30-foot cone (DC 22 Reflex check).
+    desc: "`pf2:2` (arcane,cold) The wyrmling breathes a cloud of frost that deals 6d6 cold damage in a @Template[cone|distance:30] (DC 22 Reflex check).
 They can't use Breath Weapon again for 1d4 rounds."

   - name: "Draconic Frenzy"
     desc: "`pf2:2`  The wyrmling makes two claw Strikes and one tail Strike in any order."